EBEREGIT/market/docs-market-x/index.md

 };
 ```

+// JP: RATHER THAN ASK QUESTIONS HERE, UNLESS IT'S IN THE FORM OF A QUIZ, EXPLAIN WHY THE READER WANTS TO USE STRONG SECURITY.
+WHY IS THAT IMPORTANT IN WEB3?

 > I know that feels like a lot of work especially if you are coming from a language like JavaScript that is weakly typed.

 > But think about this: Will you rather use an application with strong or weak security?...
 I am sure you get the point.
 So, let's proceed...